 Lucerne, located in the German-speaking section of Switzerland, is a city that has it all: city life, a lake and mountains.
 Considered one of the world’s prettiest cities, Lucerne is most famous for its 14th century Chapel Bridge and Water Tower, which is said to be the most photographed monument in Switzerland.
 Another famous monument is the Dying Lion, which was carved out of rock to honor Swiss mercenaries who died in France in 1792.
 Hungry visitors may want to try Luzerner Chügelipastete, a local specialty made from puff pastry, veal and mushrooms doused in a cream sauce.

 Bern is a picturesque medieval city with a history that dates back to the 12th century, though it did not become a part of the Swiss Confederacy until the 16th century.
+While not the largest city in Switzerland, Bern is the capital.
 Its most famous attraction is the Zytglogge, an ancient clock tower with moving puppets.
 Other popular sites in Bern include the Munster, a Gothic cathedral that rises from the old town, and its town hall.